Gender Recognition Reform (Scotland) Bill: Draft stage

-The Scottish National Party (SNP) committed to "review and reform gender recognition law, so it's in line with international best practice for people who are Transgender" in their manifesto for the 2016 Scottish Parliament election, which they won.
+The Scottish National Party (SNP) committed to "review and reform gender recognition law, so it's in line with international best practice for people who are transgender" in their manifesto for the 2016 Scottish Parliament election, which they won.
 After the consultations ended, the Scottish government intended to introduce the bill to Parliament in 2020, but was forced by the COVID-19 pandemic in Scotland to delay consideration until after the 2021 Scottish Parliament election.

 The 2021 election saw the SNP returned to government, this time in a coalition with the Scottish Greens rather than as a minority government; both parties featured the bill in their manifestos.
 The Bute House Agreement between the two parties committed to introducing a Gender Recognition Reform Bill before the end of May 2022.

 Stage 1

 The bill was introduced on 2 March 2022, by Shona Robison, the Cabinet Secretary for Social Justice, Housing and Local Government.
 The bill lowers the age people can change their legal gender from 18 to 16, removes the requirement of a medical diagnosis of gender dysphoria, and reduces the waiting time from two years to six months of living in an acquired gender.
-Also issued on the same day were a delegated powers memorandum, financial memorandum, policy memorandum, and statement of legislative competence.
+Also issued on the same day were a delegated powers memorandum, policy memorandum, financial memorandum, and statement of legislative competence.

 The bill was subject to a mandatory consultation–its third–by the Scottish Parliament's Equalities, Human Rights and Civil Justice Committee.
 This committee was designated as the lead committee and ran thirteen evidence sessions.
 The Delegated Powers and Law Reform Committee of the Scottish Parliament, issued a report to the Equalities, Human Rights and Civil Justice Committee, on 16 May 2022, regarding the delegated powers memorandum for the bill, which reported they were content with the delegated powers provisions contained within the bill.
 The Finance and Public Administration Committee held a consultation on the financial memorandum, which received six responses, all of which were forwarded to the Equalities, Human Rights and Civil Justice Committee.
 The committee took no action based on the results of its consultation and recommended no changes to the financial memorandum.

 The Stage 1 report, from the Equalities, Human Rights and Civil Justice Committee, recommended that the general principles be approved.